laraDundar/pvo_limburg/README.md

 >> run this in the terminal(if you are getting UnauthorizedAccess error): Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 >> Then activate your environment with: C:\Users etc. from your laptop setup\.venv\Scripts\Activate.ps1

+# What We Have Learned
+Through this prototype, we learned how to transform unstructured information into meaningful insights that can support decision-making for SMEs and organizations such as PVO Limburg.
+We gained hands-on experience with the full data pipeline — from data collection and integration (web scraping and merging external data sources) to text preprocessing and cleaning for analysis.

+We explored multiple natural language processing (NLP) techniques, including TF-IDF, weak supervision and named entity recognition, and trend detection, to identify emerging themes related to crime, safety, and entrepreneurship in Netherlands and regions around.
+This helped us understand how AI can be applied to detect patterns and anomalies across diverse text sources such as news articles, police reports, and newsletters.

+In addition, we learned to design interactive dashboards using Streamlit for data visualization, allowing users to explore and interpret trends at both operational and strategic levels.